programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 |Anacreontea|-0.494047|-0.983409|
 |Aristophanes|-0.011597|0.726868|

-If we now apply a k-means clustering on the standardized dataset, we get the following result:
+If we now apply a *k*-means clustering on the standardized dataset, we get the following result:

-{% include figure.html filename="clustering-with-sklearn-in-python-fig3.png" caption="Figure 3: Using k-means clustering on the standardized dataset." %}
+{% include figure.html filename="clustering-with-sklearn-in-python-fig3.png" caption="Figure 3: Using *k*-means clustering on the standardized dataset." %}

-As you can see, changing the number of words now has a less significant influence on the clustering.
+As you can see, changing the word count now has a less significant influence on the clustering.
 In our example, working with the standardized dataset results in a more appropriate clustering of the data since the `known_works` feature would otherwise lose much of its value for the overall analysis.

 # How Many Clusters Should I Choose?

 ## Elbow Method
 The question of how many cluster centers to choose is a difficult one.
-Usually, there is no one-size-fits-all solution to this problem.
-Yet, specific performance measures might help to select the right n amount of clusters for your data.
-A helpful example that we will be using in this tutorial is the so-called elbow method.
-The elbow method is based on measuring the inertia of the clusters for different n numbers of clusters.
+There is no one-size-fits-all solution to this problem.
+Yet, specific performance measures might help to select the right number of clusters for your data.
+A helpful example that we will be using in this tutorial is the so-called [elbow method]((https://en.wikipedia.org/wiki/Elbow_method_(clustering))_.
+The elbow method is based on measuring the inertia of the clusters for different numbers of clusters.
 In this context, inertia is defined as:

 > Sum of squared distances of samples to their closest cluster center.[^3]

-The inertia decreases with the n number of clusters to the extreme that the inertia is zero when n is equal to the number of data points.
+The inertia decreases with the number of clusters.
+The extreme is that inertia will be zero when n is equal to the number of data points.
 But how could this help us find the right amount of clusters?
 Ideally, you would expect the inertia to decrease more slowly from a certain n onwards, so that a (fictional) plot of the inertia/cluster relation would look like this:

 {% include figure.html filename="clustering-with-sklearn-in-python-fig4.png" caption="Figure 4: Fictional example of inertia for k clusters." %}

 In this plot, the "elbow" is found at four clusters.
 This indicates that four clusters might be a reasonable trade-off between relatively low inertia (meaning the data points assigned to the clusters are not too far away from the centroids) and as few clusters as possible.
 Again, this method only provides you with an idea of where to start investigating.
 The final decision is up to you and highly depends on your data and your research question.
 Figuring out the right amount of clusters should also be accompanied by other steps, such as plotting your data or assessing other statistics.
-We will see how inertia helps us to discover the right amount of clusters for our `DNP_ancient_authors.csv` dataset in the following application of k-means.
+We will see how inertia helps us to discover the right amount of clusters for our `DNP_ancient_authors.csv` dataset in the following application of *k*-means.

 ## Silhouette Score
-Another possibility to evaluate the clustering of your data is to use the silhouette score, a method that allows you to assess how well each data point is associated with its current cluster.
+Another possible way to evaluate the clustering of your data is to use the silhouette score, a method that allows you to assess how well each data point is associated with its current cluster.
 The way the silhouette score works is very well described in the Wikipedia article ["Silhouette (clustering)"](https://en.wikipedia.org/wiki/Silhouette_(clustering)):

 > The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
 If most objects have a high value, then the clustering configuration is appropriate.
 If many points have a low or negative value, then the clustering configuration may have too many or too few clusters.

 In this tutorial, we will be using the silhouette scores with the machine learning visualization library [yellowbrick](https://www.scikit-yb.org/en/latest/api/cluster/silhouette.html) in Python.
-Plotting the average silhouette score of all data points combined with the silhouette score of each data point in a cluster can help to evaluate the model quality and the current choice of parameter values.
+Plotting the average silhouette score of all data points against the silhouette score of each data point in a cluster can help you to evaluate the quality of your model and the suitability of your current choice of parameter values.

 To illustrate how a silhouette plot can help you find the correct number of clusters for your data, we can take a (dummy) example from our ancient author dataset.
 The data is based on a (fictive) sample of the number of known works and the word count of selected authors.
 The data has already been standardized using the z-score.